 The third of the 18-hole public courses that is part of the Bandon Dunes complex on the Southern Oregon Coast.
 Unlike the other three courses, Bandon Trails does not sit on a bluff over the Pacific (although you have great ocean views from several holes).
 Instead, after two holes in the dunes, the course turns into the forest of the Oregon Coast Range.
 In its own way, it is stunningly beautiful, with tall trees, many traps (seemingly put there by nature), and two water hazards (that are not the ocean).
 As with the other Bandon courses, Trails is very well-maintained and has a great staff.
 The course, particularly between holes 7 and 13, provides some protection from strong coast winds.
 Well-positioned multiple tee boxes allow comfortable play for all skill levels.
 It is the hilliest of the Bandon courses, but still a wonderful walk.

 Built in 2005.
-Since it opened, it has been a fixture on Golf Digest’s list of 100 Greatest Courses in America.
-In 2020 it, along with Bandon Dunes, will host the U.S. Amateur.
+Since it opened, it has been a fixture on Golf Digest’s list of 100 Greatest Courses in America (in 2019 it was listed by Golf Digest as the 14th Greatest Public Course in the country and the 4th best course in Oregon).
+Some of the Bandon courses will host the U.S. Amateur in 2020.

 After the success of Bandon Dunes, Mike Keiser wanted to build another world class golf course that went through multi-environments — dunes, meadows, and forest.
 A great resource for the history of the Bandon complex is Dream Golf, The Making of Bandon Dunes, by Stephen Goodwin.